 Throughout history, many painting traditions have served the fantasies of a state or an imperial court, but Saydam’s approach emphasizes eros in the textures of everyday life.
 In their paintings, quotidian sites, including gas stations, apartment blocks, and convenience stores, are layered with gold and ornament, suggesting the persistence of fantasy—particularly the desires of precarious urban populations—in increasingly gentrifying and financialized cities.

 Elif Saydam (b.
 1985, Calgary, Canada) is a painter based in Berlin, Germany.
 They studied at Concordia University in Montreal, Canada, and Städelschule, Frankfurt am Main, Germany.
 They have recently had solo exhibitions at Simon Fraser University Galleries, Vancouver; Oakville Galleries, Toronto; Kunstverein Harburger Bahnhof, Hamburg; Galerie Rüdiger Schöttle, Munich; and Tanya Leighton, Berlin.
-They have been included in group exhibitions at Sanitorium, Istanbul; Kunsthalle Bern, Switzerland; Museum für Moderne Kunst, Frankfurt; and Helena Anrather, New York.
+They have been included in group exhibitions at Sanatorium, Istanbul; Kunsthalle Bern, Switzerland; Museum für Moderne Kunst, Frankfurt; and Helena Anrather, New York.
 Their first monograph, Elif Saydam: TWO CENTS, was published by Mousse in 2022.

 Sponsors